Smoking Brakes: What’s Causing It?

 Now that you are aware of the reasons why your vehicle’s brakes are producing smoke, let’s move on to how you can fix the problem.

-The best thing you can do at this point is to bring your vehicle to the service center for proper diagnosis.
+The best thing you should do at this point is to bring your vehicle to the service center for proper diagnosis.
 Your mechanic should be able to pinpoint the problem and fix the issue for you.

 Replacing brake components may be necessary, depending on the cause of the problem.
 To prevent corrosion, it is also advisable to take any brake work as an opportunity to lubricate any moving part with high-temperature grease.